-Our long-term borrowing raised \$878 million through four debenture launches during the year.
-In March, proceeds were \$213 million with the re-opening of an existing debenture with a yield of 3.28% for 9.5 years.
-In June, we raised \$350 million with a new 5 year debenture with a yield of 2.08%.
-In October, we raised \$135 million with a new 10 year debenture with a yield of 2.99%.
-In November, we re-opened the June issue with a yield of 1.93%, raising a further \$180 million.
-Our short-term borrowing program maintained a running balance of \$500 million in Commercial Paper.
-We were able to provide shorter term financing at 1.72% and lease program financing at 2.00%.
+Our long-term borrowing raised \$480 million through three debenture launches during the year.
+April proceeds were \$165 million with the re-opening of an existing debenture with a yield of 2.154% for 9.5 years.
+In October we placed two issuances, raising \$125 million with a new 10 year debenture with a yield of 2.689% followed by a \$190 million with a new 5 year debenture with a yield of 1.779%

+Our short-term borrowing program maintained a running balance over \$500 million in commercial paper issued.
+We were able to provide shorter term financing at 1.38% and lease program financing at 2.00%